sand47/udacity-project-sentiment_analysis/README.md

 ## Part A: Create an IAM Role for the Lambda function<br>
 Since we want the Lambda function to call a SageMaker endpoint, we need to make sure that it has permission to do so.
 To do this, we will construct a role that we can later give the Lambda function.
 <br><br>
-Using the AWS Console, navigate to the IAM page and click on **Roles**.
-Then, click on Create role.
-Make sure that the AWS service is the type of trusted entity selected and choose Lambda as the service that will use this role, then click Next: Permissions.
+Using the AWS Console, navigate to the **IAM page** and click on **Roles**.
+Then, click on **Create role**.
+Make sure that the AWS service is the type of trusted entity selected and choose Lambda as the service that will use this role, then click **Next: Permissions**.
 <br><br>
 In the search box type **sagemaker** and select the check box next to the **AmazonSageMakerFullAccess** policy.
 Then, click on Next: Review.
 <br><br>